Hersheypark Halloween | What to Expect in 2025

 hersheypark in the dark event.

 Hersheypark Halloween is a family fun seasonal event hosted throughout Hersheypark, Hershey’s Chocolate World, and ZooAmerica.
-It will feature over 50+ rides and attractions to enjoy alongside Halloween special events.
+It features over 50+ rides and attractions to enjoy alongside Halloween special events.

-The fan favorite, Treatville Trick-or-Treat Trail will include stops at Hershey’s Chocolate World and the Boardwalk at Hersheypark.
+The fan favorite, Treatville Trick-or-Treat Trail will include sweet stops at Hershey’s Chocolate World and the Boardwalk at Hersheypark.
 This is for guests with children 12 and younger.
-This trail was always a favorite for us.
-Featuring fun Halloween decor and photo-ops.
-Treatville will close at 8:00pm.

-Creatures of the Night at ZooAmerica will begin October 14th and will feature a nighttime flashlight tour that is included with your admission to Hersheypark Halloween.
+Creatures of the Night at ZooAmerica features a nighttime flashlight tour that is included with your admission to Hersheypark Halloween.

 When you visit expect to walk a lot!
 There are treat stops at Hershey Chocolate World, Hersheypark, and ZooAmerica.
 Each place is unique and worth spending your time.